Medicare fraud suspect ordered freed on $500K bond

 But the government’s lawyer sees it differently.

 “There is no dispute there that the defendant has the means to flee,” Jacob Foster, an attorney with the Department of Justice, told Hood during a Wednesday hearing.

-Foster added that Rashid has enough money at his disposal “to allow the defendant to live comfortably abroad.”
+Foster said Wednesday in court that Rashid has enough money at his disposal “to allow the defendant to live comfortably abroad.”

 Rashid, the alleged mastermind behind an alleged $132 million health care fraud scheme, is scheduled for trial later this month on a 10-count criminal indictment.

 Hood heard arguments Wednesday from Foster and defense attorney Walter Piszczatowski on whether to grant Rashid bond.